pointless-lang/pointless/site/pages/language/best-practices/index.md

 ## Use Fixed-Path Imports

-Use `import` to load files from a fixed path relative to your source file.
+Use `import` with the appropriate [specifier](/language/import/#specifiers) to load files from a fixed path relative to your source file.

 ```ptls --no-eval --class yes
 story = import "text:alice.txt"